webplatform/docs/tutorials/20thing_pageflip/index.md

 We have one main container element for the book, which in turn contains the different pages of our book and the <code>canvas</code> element that we will be drawing the flipping pages on.
 Inside the <code>section</code> element there is a <code>div</code> wrapper for the content &mdash; we need this to be able to change the width of the page without affecting the layout of its contents.
 The <code>div</code> has a fixed width and the <code>section</code> is set to hide its overflow, this results in the width of the <code>section</code> acting as a horizontal mask for the <code>div</code>.

 [[Image:pf02.jpg|Open Book]]<br/>
-'''A background image containing the paper texture and brown book jacket is added to the book element'''
+''A background image containing the paper texture and brown book jacket is added to the book element''

 ==Logic==